-In The Highest Taxed State, There’s Nowhere To Go But Down
+In The Highest Taxed State, New Jersey, There’s Nowhere To Go But Down

 New Jersey ranks high on many quality of life measures: top-tier education and health care, low crime and poverty, long life expectancy, and so on.
 But the Garden State is also notorious for taxation, ranking at or near the top in nearly every category of personal and business taxes.

 Through diligent planning and effective advocacy, Goldburd McCone LLP helps individuals, businesses and nonprofits throughout New Jersey shrink their tax burdens and address conflicts with the IRS or the NJ Division of Taxation.
 From our office in Lakewood, our experienced tax lawyers provide effective representation for audits and controversies and proactive tax law strategies for compliance and mitigation.

 The state of New Jersey receives a whopping 45% of its revenue from property taxes.
 The effective tax rate is 2.19% and property values are high, translating to $9,196 for the average NJ homeowner in 2020.
 Where does the money go?
 New Jersey has one of the highest educational costs per pupil: 60% goes to schools and the rest to counties (20%) and statewide infrastructure (20%).

 Our lawyers can represent New Jersey homeowners or commercial property owners in challenging the accuracy or legality of local assessor valuations and corresponding tax assessments.

 New Jersey has one of the highest rates for personal income tax.
 There are seven brackets with graduated rates, including a recently enacted “millionaire tax.”
 Those earning less than $20,000 pay no state income tax.
 The top bracket of 10.75% — formerly triggered at $5 million — now kicks in at $1 million in income.